kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## @unknown default {#head-20}

-Swift 5 intruduces a new annotation for `default` in `switch`, thanks to it the compiler will warn us if we are using `default` in our `switch` and the `switch` isn't exhaustive.
+Swift 5 introduces a new annotation for `default` in `switch`, thanks to it the compiler will warn us if we are using `default` in our `switch` and the `switch` isn't exhaustive.
 For example, we have a code like below

 {% highlight swift %}
 enum Things {